jennischofield/nature_inspired_CA/README.md

 # nature_inspired_CA
-This repo contains all the relevant files for the NIC coursework, 2023
+This repo contains all the relevant files for the NIC coursework, 2023.

+Javadocs for